canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "Right.
 You know fucking everything, huh.
 Well, she's the useful one.
 Knows where to buy estrogen and all that.
 And I'm afraid you're too late, she's in fucking prison."

 Now Violet actually smiles, and tilted her head forward.
 The shark-like look she used to have whenever she knew she was just about to beat me at a game.
-Which was, to be clear, quite often.
+Which was quite often.

 "No, Indigo, she's not.
 She's in the car."